Our Genealogical Helper for Maytown ...

 | - || Dwale had a post office and no railroad service |

 We've also created an expanded list of communities that existed in the 1890's and were located in the area around Maytown.
 The list can be found on our page for Communities Neighboring Maytown in the 1890's.

 Neighboring Counties ...

 When searching for family records, we have frequently made the mistake of not checking the neighboring counties.

 For example, we have great-grandparents who lived in the northwest corner of their home county.
 During their lives, most doctors were in the next county to the west.
 Almost all of the nearby churches and cemeteries were in the county to the north.

 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the north contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 If you're in a similar situation, we hope that the following information helps.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+When we do our genealogical research, we depend on the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
 These user-friendly websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.